-What does a Period Costumer do?
+What is a Period Costumer?

 A Period Costumer is a specialized professional within the Costume and Wardrobe Department of a film, television, or theater production.
 Their expertise lies in the research, design, and creation of authentic costumes that accurately represent a specific historical period.
 They play a crucial role in bringing the past to life on screen or stage, ensuring that every garment, accessory, and detail aligns with the time frame of the narrative to enhance authenticity and contribute to the storytelling.